 In addition to two academic references for admission, Gates Cambridge applicants submit a reference about their fit with the scholarship.

 In the application form we ask:

 Please give your assessment of the applicant’s suitability for a Gates Cambridge Scholarship.
-These are awarded on the following criteria: intellectual ability, leadership capacity, a commitment to improving the lives of others, and a good fit between the abilities and aspirations of the applicant and what the University of Cambridge can offer in its graduate programme.
+These are awarded on the following criteria: intellectual ability, justification for the choice of course, a commitment to improving the lives of others and leadership capacity.

 - How highly would you rank the applicant for a Gates Cambridge Scholarship?